department telephone extension x3620 (but please use email, not the phone)

 Viewpoints on Modern America 11th Grade Amer.
-Lit Academic
+Lit CP

 Topics in Philosophy & Writing (fall sem.)
 Film Analysis (spring sem.)

 My general grading philosophy is that grades serve one purpose: to provide honest feedback about the student's skill level and preparedness for current and future tasks.
 Their purpose is not To help students get into college.
-A low grade does not indicate a bad person; it does suggest an area for greater effort, more practice, request for assistance, and/or better organization.
-Makeups and rewrites may be offered; see me for questions about specific assignments.
+A low grade does not indicate a bad person; it does suggest an area for greater effort, more practice, a request for assistance, and/or better organization.
+Makeups and rewrites may be offered.
+See me for questions about specific assignments.

 Do not expect to get letter grades written on work that is being handed back to you.
 I focus on offering feedback, so -- often, not always -- I withhold the letter grade for one day so as to help students focus on that feedback: the rubric, FCAs (focus-correction areas for your writing), comments in the margins.
 Grades will eventually be posted in HAC.
 Sometimes I forget to publish them, temporarily, for which this paragraph is an apology in advance.
 Remind me, and I'll fix that oversight.